pravipati/sdr-code-camp/README.md

 ### Build it with Travis

 With your new site built, it's time to show it to the rest of the world.
-Let's imagine that this site is something that you've built
+As you continue to add more content and information to your site, you probably won't want to have to manually upload it to a host each time.
+This is where Travis can help.

+Travis is is a CI/CD (continuous integration / continuous deployment) tool which we're going to use to deploy our code to GitHub Pages.
+W

 https://docs.travis-ci.com/user/deployment/pages/